 Alzheimer's - Insight Memory Care Center

-For those not yet ready for the day center, IMCC offers an early-stage engagement program for those with new diagnoses or mild cognitive impairment: Reconnections program.
-Reconnections is a weekly gathering of individuals who have mild cognitive impairment or who are in the early stages of dementia.
+For those not yet ready for the day center, IMCC offers a social model, early-stage program called Reconnections.
+Meeting four days per week at our center in Fairfax, our new satellite office in Sterling and other partner locations, Reconnections is a gathering of individuals who have MCI or who are in the early stages of dementia.
 Together with professional staff, a small group of club members participate in individualized discussion groups, recreational activities, learning experiences, and all have the opportunity for peer support and to socialize in a safe, non-judgmental setting.
-IMCC currently offers four sessions per week at our Fairfax location and has expanded to new groups in Alexandria and Loudoun County VA.
+The Reconnections program is the only one of its kind in the area to focus on those with early-stage dementia and mild cognitive impairment.

-For family caregivers, a total of 94 free education classes were provided in FY19, serving 1,880 participants.
-Topics ranging from dealing with difficult behaviors to legal and financial planning.
+A diagnosis of Alzheimer’s affects not only the patient, but their caregiver and extended family.
+For family caregivers, IMCC offers free education classes with topics ranging from dealing with difficult behaviors to legal and financial planning.
 In addition, IMCC offers its own unique publication, “Caregiving at a Glance,” which provides strategies for managing behavior challenges and planning for future care.
-Over 4,000 have been distributed in the community free of charge.
-IMCC also offers 7 distinct support groups offered throughout each month for care partners- these groups are free of charge and open to the general community.
-All of these groups help to reduce the sense of isolation many caregivers feel and offer a forum for sharing information and suggestions concerning caregiving.
+IMCC also offers support groups to give family caregivers the chance to connect, to compare similar journeys, to share practical advice, and to discuss frustrations, fears and hopes.
+All support groups are free and open to the public and help to reduce the sense of isolation many caregivers feel while also providing a forum for sharing information and suggestions concerning caregiving.
 IMCC also provides free consultations and free memory screenings to the community at large.